Kaique Rocha: Santos

 Born in Taboão da Serra, São Paulo, Kaique joined Santos' youth setup in 2013 at the age of 12.
 On 22 March 2017, he signed his first professional contract after agreeing to a three-year deal.

 On 9 November 2018, as Robson Bambu's contract was due to expire and Lucas Veríssimo and Luiz Felipe were both injured, Kaique was called up to the first team by manager Cuca.

 Sampdoria

 On 2 September 2019, Kaique signed a five-year contract with Serie A side Sampdoria, for a rumoured fee of €1.2 million; Santos also retained 15% of a future sale.
 After being initially assigned to the Primavera squad, he made his professional debut on 27 October 2020 by starting in a 1–0 Coppa Italia home win against Salernitana.

 On 30 August 2021, Kaique returned to his home country after agreeing to a two-year loan deal with Internacional.

 On 20 January 2023, Kaique's contract with Sampdoria was terminated by mutual consent.

 Athletico Paranaense

 On 3 February 2023, Kaique signed a four-year deal with Athletico Paranaense.

 Internacional

 Kaique returned to Internacional in 2025, being an option for defense.
 He was part of the group that won the 2025 Campeonato Gaúcho.

+Casa Pia

+On 28 July 2025, Kaique moved to Portugal, signing a three-year contract with an option for a further year, with Primeira Liga club Casa Pia, for a reported transfer fee of €250.000.